Speakers

 Gabriel Poesia is an incoming Assistant Professor at the University of Michigan, a current Research Fellow at Harvard University's Kempner Institute, and a recent graduate of Stanford University.
 He works on building self-improving AI systems that are capable of formal reasoning and open-ended discovery.

-Emily McMilin is currently a research scientist at Meta working on Language Modeling, Causal Inference, and Applied Reinforcement learning.
-Her recent work in world models for coding at FAIR builds upon a robust body of prior work in causal inference and biases, many contributions of which came as a single-author independent researcher.
+Emily McMilin is currently a researcher at Meta FAIR working on post-training data and methods for code generation and coding agents.
+Her recent work in world models for code at FAIR builds upon a robust body of prior work in causal inference and LLMs, many contributions of which came as a single-author independent researcher.

 Federico Mora Rocha is an Applied Scientist in the Automated Reasoning Group at Amazon Web Services, an incoming Assistant Professor at the University of Waterloo and a Faculty Affiliate at the Vector Institute.
 His research is centerd around automated reasoning, programming languages and their interactions with neuro-symbolic systems.